localvoid/ivi/IMPLEMENTATION-DETAILS.md

 And since we are deduplicating all data and storing it in a shared array, we can sort it by the number of occurences in templates, so that indexes for the 16 most common keys will be able to fit into 4 bits.

+### Store string length in StateOpCodes to separate static text nodes

+It is possible to avoid injecting `<!>` comment nodes to separate static strings by replacing remove opCode with split opCode that is going to store string length.